2023 Most Popular Construction Management Bachelor's Degree Schools in the Southeast Region

 Construction Management majors at Appalachian State take out an average of $21,424 in student loans while working on their Bachelor's Degree.
 Assuming that a graduate chooses a 10-year repayment plan, the average monthly loan payment is $233.

-Full Construction Management at Appalachian State University Report
+Read full report on Construction Management at Appalachian State University

 Of the 129 students majoring in construction management at Virginia Tech, 81% are male and 19% are female.

 You’ll be in good company if you decide to attend Kennesaw State University.
 It ranked #4 on our 2023 Most Popular Construction Management Bachelor’s Degree Schools in the Southeast Region list.
-Located in the large suburb of Kennesaw, KSU Georgia is a public college with a fairly large student population.
+Located in the suburb of Kennesaw, KSU Georgia is a public school with a very large student population.

 About 15% of the students majoring in construction management at the school are women while 85% are male.